 Addison Rae's embarrassing new single "Obsessed" proves she should stick to lip syncing

 The inevitable has happened: Addison Rae, TikTok's highest earner, has released her first single.
-Equally inevitable: it's really really bad.
+Equally inevitable: it's really, really bad.

-Rae, who is also working on a gender-swapped remake of 90s classic She's All That that no one wants or asked for, released "Obsessed" alongside a video showing off her signature, cringeworthy TikTok dance moves.
+Rae, who is also working on a gender-swapped remake of 90s classic She's All That which no one wants or asked for, released "Obsessed" alongside a video showing off her signature, cringeworthy TikTok dance moves.
 The song is a generic pop effort, with a lot of autotune in action in an attempt to disguise that the semi-melodic whispering Rae is doing is not in fact singing (a method that has carried the career of Selena Gomez).

 Addison Rae - Obsessed (Official Music Video) www.youtube.com